 It’s an awe-inspiring introduction to the watery world of Venice and we bought passes for unlimited boat travel.
 Scroll to the end of the post for more info on Venice travel passes.
 You can often get around quicker by foot but all Venetian day-to-day life is lived on the water and the vaporetto gives you a grandstand view.
 We spotted ambulance and police launches, children on the school run in a motor boat even UPS deliveries.

 At the same time the whole history of Venice unfolds before your eyes.
 The Grand Canal is flanked by flaking palaces, ancient grain stores and world famous galleries.
 We were there during Biennale so modern sculptures and installations were planted amongst the traditional scenery too.
 Incidentally, a night-time trip down the Grand Canal is quite magical for all ages.

 2. Piazza San Marco

 Saint Mark’s Square makes an impact however many times you’ve seen it.
 Our paths crossed the piazza several times each day.
 We weren’t seduced by the traditional – and super pricey – cafes Florian or Quadri with the little bands outside but we did enjoy strolling across the marble paving in the evening.
 By day we explored the exteriors of the Basilica and the Doge’s Palace.
+Scroll to the end of the post for more details about interior visits and tours.
 We spotted the two granite columns in the Piazzetta once the gateway to Venice from the sea and we made a point of checking out the quintessential rooftop views from…..

 3. The viewing platform of the Campanile